-The Ministry of Energy estimates to collect this year RON 1.073bn from the implementation of privatization strategies at the companies Rompetrol Rafinare and Electrocentrale Bucharest, according to the note substantiating the revenue and expenditure budget of the privatization activity carried out by the ministry.
+The Ministry of Energy estimates to collect this year RON 1.073bn from the implementation of privatization strategies at the companies Rompetrol Rafinare and Electrocentrale Bucharest, according to the note substantiating the revenue and expenditure budget of the privatization activity carried out by the Ministry of Energy.
 Also, RON 1.5bn would reach ministry’s budget in the form of dividends from companies carrying out their activity under its subordination.
 The ministry’s list of priorities includes the listing of companies Hidroelectrica and Oltenia Energy Complex, as well as the recruitment of private managers for 10 companies subordinated to it.

 Hidroelectrica’s listing could be delayed again in 2018